Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks

 \subsection{Table Structure}

-Tables are flexible with various structures, including relational tables, entity tables, matrix tables, layout tables, forms, etc. Tables also have different orientations (horizontal/vertical) and hierarchies (flat/hierarchical).
-As shown in Figure~\ref{fig:realtable}, the structure of a flat relational table is definite and straightforward in a database-like form, wherein each row is a record, each column is a field and there is no hierarchy.
-Matrix tables have both horizontal and vertical orientations.
-In fact, there are various definitions on table structure categorization, which are summarized in detail by ~\cite{zhang2020web}.
+Tables are flexible with various structures, including relational tables, entity tables, matrix tables, layout tables, forms, etc. They also have orientations (horizontal/vertical) and hierarchies (flat/hierarchical).
+As shown in Figure~\ref{fig:realtable}, the structure of a flat relational table is definite and straightforward in a database-like form, wherein each row is a record, each column is a field, and there is no hierarchy.
+An entity table simply records an entity and its attributes.
+A matrix table has both horizontal and vertical orientations.
+In fact, there are various categorization methodologies on the table structure, which are summarized in detail by ~\cite{zhang2020web}.